- The IR2110 comes in both DIP and SOIC packages.

 - VSS: Also connected to ground.

 The capacitors are expected to see 20V at the most.
-I use a 22uF electrolytic and a 0.1uF ceramic capacitor combination in this circuit.
-The ceramic is for having a low ESR and the electrolytic is for having less voltage swing.
+I use a 0.1 uF ceramic capacitors in this circuit.

 Any generic diode will do as long as it can handle 20V.